SomeshThakur/Yuware/README.md

 A third party Libarary is been used for Look and feel of JFrames.
 You can find it in my code.
 All work is free and open source that doesnt means i had not spend much time.
 I had spent hours of time in coding perfect way.
 If you use my work or code please mention proper credits
 Feel free to send pull requests whenever you think a better code can replace it.

+Credits :-
+1) DooMLoRD for Flashing tools and Guides
+2) AyushTyagi for Guide of Yunique
+3) PDA net for drivers